burningatlas/curly-train/_posts/2022-06-14-arch-GUI-ricing.md

 After installation, append *startx* to the .xinitrc file to start i3 with Xorg server on boot up.
 The login screen or a display manager is redundant with the arch terminal console that appears on start up.
 One less thing to worry about.
 If required there are many, like ly, gnome DM, light DM, sdm, etc., (can also be installed for multiple WM menu support on start up).

 On login, the i3 WM gives a black screen with small bar with system specs below.
 The i3 bar can be further edited in the i3 config file to add more system info to display and customise to my liking.
 Install **nitrogen** using the default i3-terminal-emulator.
-Open it and download some background images online with wget and store them in a location *~/pictures* that's accessible.
+Open it and download some background img online with wget and store them in a location *~/pictures* that's accessible.
 Set the desktop background.

 ## Basic System Usage enabling
 **Rofi** was installed to easy launch the applications. **FIrefox** as browser for internet acesss.